harllee/jessicaharllee.com/_posts/2017-06-20-crafting-an-effective-working-group.markdown

 <div class="mt-sm-4 mb-sm-4 ml-md-n4 mr-md-n4 text-center">
   <img src="/uploads/retrospectives.png">
-  <p class="text-small italic text-center">The Style Guide working group ran remote-friendly retrospectives to understand what was working well and what was challenging</p>
+  <p class="body-caption text-center">The Style Guide working group ran remote-friendly retrospectives to understand what was working well and what was challenging</p>
 </div>

 One way that we evaluate our process at Etsy is to run retrospectives.
 The Style Guide working group was able to make huge improvements by running retrospectives regularly.
 One insight we uncovered was designers were rarely able to devote as much time to the work as they thought.
 This helped us encourage participants to keep projects small.
 Another insight was that participants didn’t realize until late in the quarter that they needed engineering help.
 The following quarter, we recruited engineers at the very beginning of projects.